chooper/chooper.github.io/_posts/2020-04-06-open-redirect-to-xss.md

 # In the wild
 I recently came across and reported one of these for a bug bounty.

-The open redirect was in the page target's login modal.
+The open redirect was in the target's login modal.
 The login flow was:

 1. The user enters their username and password and clicks "login"
 1. Instead of being sent to a new page during login, the credentials are submitted to an API endpoint for authentication using a [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Using_XMLHttpRequest) ("AJAX")